Verifying Device Drivers with Pancake: Language and Compiler

 We propose {\bf \name} as the solution---a radically minimal language that nonetheless offers a sufficiently expressive interface for writing low-level systems programs, such as device drivers, alongside a number of advantages for formal verification.
 Most importantly, the language is completely specified by a straightforward formal semantics that fits in a few hundred lines of HOL4 code, with a simple memory model, no notion of undefined behaviour, and no ambiguities in evaluation order.

 \name is an unmanaged language with no static type system, at a level of abstraction between C and assembly.
-The data representation and memory model are kept as simple as possible: the only kinds of data are machine words, code pointers, and structs.
+The data representation and memory models are kept as simple as possible.
+The only kinds of data are machine words, code pointers, and structs.
 Programs cannot inspect the stack, which simplifies semantics.
 All memory is statically allocated; there is no equivalent of \texttt{malloc} and \texttt{free}.
-There are no concurrency primitives--- making drivers single-threaded~\citep{Ryzhyk_CKH_09, Ryzhyk_ZH_10} significantly simplifies verification, maps well onto the modular design of microkernel-based OSes, and is routinely used for drivers on seL4 without undue impact on performance~\citep{Heiser_PCVL_22, \lionsCite}.